 The new committee are busy looking at a number of new initiatives to modernise the association, such as improving our digital presence and boosting member engagement.
 We want to make Goring a vibrant, connected community, and we’d love for you to be a part of it!

-Got ideas?
 We want to hear them!
 Whether you’re a new member or have been with us for years, your input is valuable.

 Thank you so much for your continued support and enthusiasm.
 We’re excited for what’s ahead and can’t wait to welcome new faces to the GRA!